Lessons From The Rich Janitor

-- There is honor in work.
-It is undeniable that the Ronald Reads of the world are not afraid of hard work.
+1. There is value in hard work.
+It is undeniable that the Ronald Read’s of the world are not afraid of hard work.
 To graduate from high school (the first one in his family to do so), Read would walk or hitchhike to school four miles each day.
 When he returned home from World War II, he went to work at a local gas station working as an attendant for the next 25 years.
-When retirement didn’t suit him, he went to work for JCPenney as a janitor until 1997.
+When retirement didn’t suit him, he went to work at JCPenny as a janitor until 1997.
 Thereafter, he was regularly seen around town cutting firewood until he was more than 90 years old.

-- Live below your means.
+2. Live below your means.
 Wealth is not the same as income.
-Regardless of your income, if you spend what you earn each year, your not getting wealthier, your just breaking even.
+Regardless of your income, if you spend what you earn each year, you're not getting wealthier, you're just breaking even.
 While Ronald Read took frugality to an extreme, he was able to accumulate such wealth because he consistently spent less than he earned.

-- Invest wisely for the long term.
-After Read died, it was discovered that he had a five inch stack of stock certificates – many of which he had owned for decades.
-Most of them were dividend paying blue chip stocks in very familiar companies such as General Electric, AT&T, John Deere, Proctor & Gamble, etc. His vast portfolio was diversified and avoided technology stocks and speculative investments.
-For decades, this strategy has been shown to produce positive earnings which compound over time.
+3. Invest wisely for the long term.
+After Read died, it was discovered that he had a five inch stack of stock certificates - many of which he had owned for decades.
+Most of them were dividend paying blue chip stocks in very familiar companies such as General Electric, AT&T, John Deere, Procter & Gamble, etc. His vast portfolio was diversified and avoided technology stocks and speculative investments.
+Over the long haul, this strategy is a proven winner.
 As Albert Einstein purportedly stated, “compound interest is the most powerful force in the universe.”

-- Keep learning.
-Mr. Read is proof that you are never too old to learn and you don’t need a fancy degree to be a wise investor.
+4. Keep learning.
+Ronald Read is proof that you are never too old to learn and you don’t need a fancy degree to be a wise investor.
 Read made a habit of regularly reading The Wall Street Journal and was frequently a patron of the local library.
-After all, an $8 million portfolio does not happen by chance.
+After all, an $ 8 million portfolio does not happen by luck.